 Community Center preschool in Brookline, MA.
 She specializes in toddler classrooms, basing her curriculum on enriching the five senses.
 Anna has taught instrumental music at the elementary school level, and also brings an appreciation for the visual arts to her teaching.
 She enjoys making every day creative, beautiful, and fun.

 Jackie graduated from Penn State with a B.S. in Elementary and Kindergarten Education.
 She also attended West Chester University where she received a Master’s in Education.
 Jackie, her husband Michael, and two daughters live in Upper Dublin, PA.
 Jackie has been teaching young children (pre-k, kindergarten, first, and second grades) for over 20 years in public, private, and synagogue settings.
-She is very excited to be joining the ECP program and looks forward to a wonderful year!
+She is very excited to be a part of the ECP!

 Sari began working with children as a camp counselor at Ramah in the Poconos after spending most of her childhood as a camper there.
 Sari has been working at the ECP for over a year and brings a love of children, music, and Judaism with her each day.
 Her favorite teaching moments are watching the children paint, dance, and sing, and being a part of their growth.
 Her favorite children’s book is When I Was Little by Jamie Lee Curtis.
 Outside of ECP, Sari enjoys traveling and cooking.